 - Enter a brief description for the Task.
 This what will show to mobile app users.

-- Select an app user to assign the Task to.
+- Select an app user to whom to assign the Task.

 - Specify a date and time by which the Task must be completed.
 If the app user does not complete the Task by this date, the Task will show in red as overdue until they complete it.